Can-ZHOU/Social-Graph-Project/Analyse_data/README.md

     3. Stars with comparing five D3 sub-repo.
     4. Disk usage with comparing five D3 sub-repo.
     5. Some issue data in D3.
-- I have analysed three types of data:
-    1. Used for pie, line and donut charts.
-    2. Used for radial tidy tree.
-    3. Used for zoomable sunburst.

 ### Run the code
 - Run the code in Analyse_data